What does OHREA do?

 What are the employment equity designated groups at the University?

-There are 4 federally designated groups: Aboriginal peoples, persons with disabilities, visible minorities, and women.
+There are four (4) federally designated groups: Indigenous/Aboriginal peoples, persons with disabilities, racialized peoples/visible minorities, and women.
 In addition, the University includes sexual/gender minorities as a 5th designated group within the employment equity program.

 What types of things are included under accessibility?

-What types of training and PD are available from OHREA?
+What types of training is available from OHREA?

 What funding supports are available through OHREA?

-- The OHREA Fund: A cost-sharing fund developed to support University diversity initiatives, and presence at related events in the wider community;
+- The OHREA Fund is a cost-sharing fund developed to support University diversity initiatives, and presence at related events in the wider community.

-- The Employee Accommodation Fund: Designed to provide units with funding assistance for employee accommodation supports;
+- The Employee Accommodation Fund is designed to provide units with funding assistance for employee accommodation supports.

-- The Women’s Campus Safety Grant: Funding is provided from an MTCU grant for projects intended to address the safety of women on campus.
+- The Campus Safety Grant Funding provided from an MCU grant for projects intended for safety and proactive measures to reduce sexual violence on campuses across Ontario.

-Information regarding accessible amenities, such as accessible entrances and facilities, is available on the website in the section called Maps.
-There is also a page in the site under Building Information that provides more in-depth information on accessible features/services for specific buildings on campus.
-Hard copies and copies in alternative formats of the maps are available through OHREA.
+Information regarding accessible amenities, such as accessible entrances and facilities, is available on our website under Resources - Maps.
+There is also a page within our site under Accessibility - Building Information that provides more in-depth information on accessible features/services for specific buildings on campus.
+Hard copies and copies in alternative formats of the map are available by emailing firstname.lastname@example.org.

 - That the Accessibility for Ontarians with Disabilities Act (AODA) has certain training requirements that are mandatory for all employees, volunteers, and 3rd party service providers—we’re happy to help you determine what format works best for your needs (online, in-person, hard copy).